nftstorage/ipfs-cluster/README.md

 ## API

 This library is **WIP** and not _all_ cluster HTTP API methods are available yet (PR's welcome!).
-Please see the [typescript types](https://github.com/nftstorage/ipfs-cluster/blob/main/index.d.ts) for full parameter and return types.
+Please see the [typescript types](https://github.com/nftstorage/ipfs-cluster/blob/main/src/interface.ts) for full parameter and return types.

+Note: all methods take an options object with a `signal` property - an [`AbortSignal`](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) from an [`AbortController`](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) allowing the request to be aborted by the caller.

 - [Constructor](#constructor)
 - [`add`](#add)